-So, I did that program for one summer - they gave us excellent training in English teaching, in cultural sensitivity and in ministry.
+So, I did that program for one summer - they gave us excellent training in English teaching, excellent training in cultural sensitivity and in ministry.
 Yes, I made some major cultural blunders, but actually I didn't make any significant teaching blunders.
-I came back to the program for a second summer.
+I came back to the program and did it for a second summer.
 Fewer cultural blunders the second time.
 And they made me the M.C. of the English Camp which was held at the end of the six-week English conversation program.
-The M.C.?
+The M.C. (the Master of Ceremonies)?
 Me?
 I don't like being in front of big groups.
 But I did it.
 God has given us a spirit of power and love and discipline.